Kurento/kurento/source/user/troubleshooting.rst

 Application Client
 ==================

-These are some common errors found to affect Kurento client applications.
+These are some common errors found to affect Kurento applications:

 KMS is not running
 ------------------

 Usually, the Kurento Client library is directed to connect with an instance of KMS that the developer expects will be running in some remote server.
-If there is no instance of KMS running at the provided URL, the Kurento Client library will raise an exception which **the client application should catch** and handle accordingly.
+If there is no instance of KMS running at the provided URL, the Kurento Client library will raise an exception which **the Application Server should catch** and handle accordingly.

 This is a sample of what the console output will look like, with the logging level set to DEBUG: